1st Grade Reading Expectations

 1st grade reading expectations

 Home support plays a critical role in a child’s academic success, especially during the early years when they develop foundational skills.
-By actively engaging in your child’s learning journey, you can reinforce what they are taught in school, boost their confidence, and help create positive learning habits.
+By actively engaging in your child’s learning journey, you can reinforce what they are taught in school, boost their confidence, and help them develop positive learning habits.
 The resources here will empower you with practical tools to make learning fun, effective, and meaningful at home.

 1. Phonological and Phonemic Awareness

 Master phonological and phonemic awareness.
 These activities can be done with eyes shut—no print should be in front of the child.
 Print and follow this!
 If children cannot hear and manipulate sounds in their heads, they won’t be able to read and spell!
-Blending and segmenting are the most important phonemic awareness activities because they directly correlate to reading and spelling.
-You can find these activities by following this link, but you can blend and segment any word!

 2. Letter Names, Letter Sounds, and Letter Formation